cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 -   The **Network Panel** (**Network** panel of the **Control Panel**).
     At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
-The network panel also contains an optional network overview pane (shown at the bottom left).

 -   The main **Network View Window**, which displays the network.
 At the bottom of the network view are a set of network view tools.

 -   The **Table Panel** (bottom right panel), which displays columns of associated data for nodes, edges and network-wide, and enables you to modify the values of column data.